Employment Pass vs Professional Visit Pass (PVP)

 Foreigners will be allowed to enter Malaysia via these permitted entry points:

-- Kuala Lumpur International Airport (KLIA).
-Foreign workers must have a Visa from Malaysian Representative Offices overseas.
+Kuala Lumpur International Airport (KLIA).
+Foreign workers must have a working visa from Malaysian Representative Offices overseas.

-- Other entry points from Thailand and Indonesia.
-Foreigners from here must obtain a Visa from the Malaysian Representative Office in that country.
+Other entry points from Thailand and Indonesia.
+Foreigners from here must obtain a working visa from the Malaysian Representative Office in that country.

 Foreigners will also be required to undergo medical examinations at FOMEMA registered clinics / health centres to obtain a clean bill of health.
 The Visitor’s Pass (Temporary Employment) sticker can be obtained from the State Immigration Office, or at the Malaysian Immigration Headquarters, Putrajaya.